etirouthier/keras_dna/docs/continuous.md

                       window=299)
 ```

-The standard behaviour will be to generate all the sequence of window length in the DNA (one-hot-encoded) and to label it with the coverage at the centre nucleotide.
-The standard shape of DNA sequence is `(batch_size, window, 4)` and the standard labels shape is `(batch_size, tg_window, len(annotation_files))`, here `(64, 1, 1)`
+The standard behaviour will be to generate all the DNA subsequence of length equal to window (one-hot-encoded) and to label it with the coverage at the centre nucleotide.
+The standard shape of DNA subsequence is `(batch_size, window, 4)` and the standard labels shape is `(batch_size, tg_window, len(annotation_files))`, here `(64, 1, 1)`

-## Model for several cell types and annotation
+## Regression on several cell types and/or annotations

-`Generator` is also able to manage several cell types and annotation in the continuous context.
-Firstly, in this case one file corresponds to one annotation in one cell type, we use the keyword `nb_annotation_type` to sprecify the number of file one wants to predict.
-Then the list of file **needs to be organised** in the example.
+`Generator` is also enables to perform multiple regression on several cell types at the same time.
+In this case one argument file corresponds to one annotation in one cell type.
+Use the keyword `nb_annotation_type` to specify the number of regression one wants to perform on every cell type.
+Then the list of file **needs to be organised** as in the example.

 ```python
 from keras_dna import Generator